Is VR Training in the Workplace The Future Of Upskilling Sales Teams?

 Ultimately, E-Learning has helped, but…

 E-learning has been monumentally helpful, especially since the effects of the COVID-19 pandemic took hold when many professionals started to work remotely.
 It’s highly accessible and convenient to use.
-It allows the learner greater autonomy to skip materials they already know and understand.
-As well as the flexibility of choosing how and when they study these materials.
+It allows the learner greater autonomy to skip materials they already know and understand and the flexibility of choosing how and when to study these materials.

 Virtual Reality training is filling the remote gap.

-VR is more than just an immersive interactive experience; it’s a “real” environment where learners can fully develop soft skills, engage in advanced scenario-based learning and technical practices that once could only be done in-person and on-site; usually at high costs for the training provider.
+VR is more than just an immersive interactive experience; it’s a “real” environment where learners can fully develop soft skills and engage in advanced scenario-based learning and technical practices that once could only be done in-person and on-site; usually at high costs for the training provider.

 So – what’s the difference between AR and VR training?